• Skip to main content

 What will the internship experience include?

-With a small dedicated staff, interns will have the opportunity to work with everyone including the Executive Director to help shape the organization’s work on important issues.
-The staff is committed to investing in their interns, and are eager to spend time working with them to hone their skills to develop future leaders in the nuclear nonproliferation and national security community.
+With a small and dedicated staff, interns will have the opportunity to work with everyone including the Executive Director to help shape the organization’s work on important issues.
+The staff is eager to spend time working with our interns to help them to hone their skills and to develop them into future leaders in the nuclear non-proliferation and national security community.

-This internship is not an opportunity for “busy work.”
+This internship is not an opportunity for “busy work,” but a chance for real engagement in this exciting field.
 You will be working alongside our analysts each day to research and produce valuable materials that could be distributed to policymakers and the general public; gain real-world policy experience; and have tangible publications to showcase to future employers.

 Former Center interns have gone on to graduate studies at top universities in the United States, and many are now working in intelligence, think tanks, Congress, the executive branch, and NGOs throughout the country and the world.